 And finally, New Order pitched their closing festival set just right – even though the rain did return on cue as the four walked on stage.
 Bernard Sumner was delighted to be playing near home and commented on how he’s waiting for a Salford festival (Bluedot, could you oblige?).
 Returnees to Bluedot, they included two Joy Division songs, following for the encore Atmosphere and Love with Tear us Apart in honour of Ian Curtis.
 My particular highlight was a blistering rendition of Plastic.
 It was a beautifully balanced set with a majesty from the start.
 This closing set was it should be, an emotional and uplifting experience.

 The science and space side of Bluedot had just as much going on as the music.
-There is always plenty for families and the festival make science as appealing and as much fun as possible with workshops, demos, freebies and all manner of information.
-And there are several shows going on over the site too, including one all about Fossils.
+There is always plenty for families and the festival makes science as appealing and as much fun as possible with workshops, demos, freebies, theatre and all manner of information.

-Manchester University brought meteorites to learn about, and children could take part in a ‘meteorite hunt’ where, armed with a magnet, you have to work out which are the meteorites and which are just plain old rocks.
+Manchester University brought meteorites.
+Children could take part in a ‘meteorite hunt’ where, armed with a magnet, you have to work out which are the meteorites and which are just plain old rocks.

 Also popular was Manchester Girl Geeks, a not-for-profit organisation, providing workshops in coding and other tech for women.
 At their Stomp Rockets stand you could make a rocket and fire it.
 Except that ours landed on the tent roof, never to be seen again.